Practical tips

 Athens Water Quality

-Here's a detail that most visitors don't know: the Marathon Dam, which created Lake Marathon in the 1930s, was faced with Pentelic marble, the same type of marble used to build the Parthenon 2,400 years earlier.
-Your drinking water is stored behind a dam clad in ancient temple marble.
+Here's a bit of trivia that most visitors don't know: the Marathon Dam was built in the 1930s and faced with Pentelic marble — the same marble they used to build the Parthenon 2,400 years ago.
+So your drinking water is literally stored behind a dam clad in ancient temple stone.
+Only in Athens.

 How Does Athens Tap Water Taste?